 Given how useful the information is, the low cost of acquiring it (i.e., CBP generally charges ~$250 per request), the fact that it is still more reliable than ACE, and that CBP uses the same info for their audits, we generally recommend that all companies request their ITRAC data at least once a year and incorporate its review into their compliance programs.

 The downside to the data has always been the format in which CBP provides it (basically, a data dump from their system in Microsoft Access format).
 Over the years, we have developed simple macros that can extract the most relevant data from the Microsoft Access tables and convert it to Excel for ease of use.
-We also have a developed a template report the summarizes the data so trends, issues and opportunities can be more easily identified.
+We also have developed a template report that summarizes the data so trends, issues and opportunities can be more easily identified.